nelsonjchen/Gold-Checkbox-Checker/README.md

 ## Chrome

 Click the link below, press continue on the download widget on the toolbar, and click install.
-You can uninstall this script from [here](chrome://extensions).
+For uninstallation, uninstall this script as if you would uninstall a Chrome extension for which you can see Chrome's documentation for details.

 https://github.com/crazysim/Gold-Checkbox-Checker/raw/master/gold_checkbox_checker.user.js